Politics (Joint Honours)

 In addition to the contact time, you are expected to undertake around 24 hours of personal self-study per week.
 Typically, this will involve directed reading in preparation for the following week’s seminars and independent researching and writing upcoming assessments.

-Independent learning is supported by a range of excellent learning facilities, including the Hive and library resources, the virtual learning environment, and extensive electronic learning resources (e-books, e-journals, newspapers, visual media, etc.).
+Independent learning is supported by a range of excellent research learning facilities, including the award winning Hive library, the virtual learning environment, and extensive electronic learning resources (e-books, e-journals, newspapers, visual media, etc.).

 The course provides opportunities to test understanding and learning informally through the completion of practice or ‘formative’ assignments.
 Each module has one or more formal or ‘summative’ assessments which are graded and count towards the overall module grade.